mdeliw/chopdas/docs/source/maven.md

 </plugin>
 ```

-then use the maven jar plugin to  create executable and classpath aware jar with the link to the dependencies copied in the previous step
+then use the maven jar plugin

 ```xml
 <plugin>